 In order for the LFS data to be compatible with the job adverts dataset, occupation and industry profiles were created indicating average values of each LFS variable used in the study.
-The final sample of the LFS represents 39 different occupations over 21 different industries.
-The most commonly occurring industries in the LFS dataset were Manufacturing and Wholesale and retail trade; repair of motor vehicles and motorcycles, constituting to 1205 and 1111 observations, respectively.
-The most common occupations are Business and Administration Associate Professionals, Sales Workers, Drivers and Mobile Plant Operators
+The final sample of the LFS represents 39 different occupations over 21 different industries.19 The most commonly occurring industries in the LFS dataset were Manufacturing and Wholesale and retail trade; repair of motor vehicles and motorcycles, constituting to 1205 and 1111 observations, respectively.
+The most common occupations are Business and Administration Associate Professionals, Sales Workers, Drivers and Mobile Plant Operators and Labourers in Mining, Construction, Manufacturing, contributing to 540, 550, 712 and

-&lt;sup>18 Moreover, we limit the final sample to those individuals that have on average worked between 30 to 50 hours per week.
+18 Moreover, we limit the final sample to those individuals that have on average worked between 30 to 50 hours per week.